braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/advertising/liveramp.md

 {: .reset-td-br-1 .reset-td-br-2}

 {% alert important %}
-When preparing PII-based tables, consider LiveRamp’s [privacy filter](https://docs.liveramp.com/identity/en/perform-identity-resolution-in-snowflake.html) process.
-These checks ensure that the attribute columns in your input tables do not contain values that are too unique, maintaining consumer privacy and avoiding reidentification.
+Before preparing any PII-based tables, consider using [LiveRamp’s privacy filter](https://docs.liveramp.com/identity/en/perform-identity-resolution-in-snowflake.html).
+This will ensure that the attribute columns in your input tables do not contain values that are too unique, so you can maintain consumer privacy and avoid re-identification.
 {% endalert %}

+#### Braze identifiers

 Braze’s Event Logs provide identifiers usable within LiveRamp’s Application.
 You can download the full list [Braze Event Schemas](https://www.braze.com/docs/assets/download_file/data-sharing-raw-table-schemas.txt).